andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 "The spreadsheet?"

 "Yeah, our friend Jill made a spreadsheet for the trip with all the plans and ideas.
-I'm definitely adding that because I love funiculars!"
+I'm definitely adding that!
+I love funiculars!"

+Big Tom, knowing me, only smiles with an *I'm sure you do* smirk.
+Any normal person he'd be working through the F.A.S.T. checklist of stroke symptoms.
+*I love funiculars*.
+What a weirdo.

-Back in Bergen, after the conclusion of supper, we walk out into the vibrant nighttime sunlight of Bergen at quarter to ten.
-It's bedtime but your body does not want oblige.
+Anyways, back in Bergen, we settle up at the Gastropub and walk out into the vibrant nighttime sunlight.
+It's quarter to ten.
+Around when you might expect evening drowsiness to ensue.
+But your body is not the least bit somnolent.
 It's simply too bright for sleep.

 "What time does that railroad close?
 What is it?
 Fernilinder?
 Funrickider?
 Fundickaler?"